 The hardest part about gardening in Oklahoma is it is HOT!
 We have cold winters and hot summers.
 Our season is long, but not for every crop.
 If you want to grow a spring or fall garden in Oklahoma, you have to fight the seasons.

 We basically have winter and summer, but not much spring or fall to speak of.
-Spring and fall crops can be things like broccoli, cauliflower, cabbages, lettuce and spinach and other cold-hardy vegetables.
+Spring and fall crops can be things like broccoli, cauliflower, cabbages, lettuce and spinach, and other cold-hardy vegetables.
 Check out what zones there are in the whole state of Oklahoma here.